 You have to consider the noise level that your generator emits.
 You do not want other campers in the area kicking you out of the campsite because of a noisy generator.
 Also, it is important to note that many National Park Service Campgrounds limit generator noise to less than 60 decibels at 50 feet.
 This is why many are favoring a portable inverter generator as opposed to an open farm “portable.”

-2. Small, compact, portable generator for camping
+2. Small, compact, portable

 Lightweight & Easy To Carry